robertfmurdock/robertfmurdock.github.io/_drafts/2019-01-28-Tome-of-Many-Tales.md

 Anyway, this is all well and good, but I decided a better, publicly available example might be useful.
 So I spent a Friday creating [this git repo](https://github.com/robertfmurdock/kt-di-example), which in a series of commits will illustrate how to test drive code organized in this way.
-Each step of the process has an associated branch, including failing tests (so its easier to see what needs to be done in micro steps).
+Each step of the process has an associated branch, including failing tests (so its easier to see what needs to be done in micro steps), and an integration test that fails until the work is complete.
 Questions welcome!